KrauseFx/krausefx.com/_drafts/trusting-sdks.md

 If you bundled a malicious SDK in your app, it can have catastrophic consequences, from stealing sensitive user data, to doing phishing attacks.

 Today’s hackers are smart: they will try their best to hide under the radar and stay unnoticed, so it’s impossible to tell if this kind of attack is actively being used.

+## Thank you

+Special thanks to [Manuel Wallner](https://twitter.com/acrooow) for doing the voice recordings for the video.

+Special thanks to my friends for providing feedback on this post: [Dave Schukin](https://twitter.com/schukin), [Manuel Wallner](https://twitter.com/acrooow), [Dominik Weber](https://twitter.com/domysee) and Neel Rao